ThomasDev-de/bs-calendar/README.md

 - **OpenHolidays API Integration:**
   This API serves as the source for holidays and school holidays data.
-Ensure the configuration matches the requirements of the API (e.g. valid country or state codes).
+Ensure the configuration matches the requirements of the API (e.g., valid country or state codes).

 - **Dynamic Locale Handling:**
   If `country` or `language` are omitted, their values are derived from the calendar's locale setting (specified in